-The Privacy Rule standards address the use and disclosure of individuals’ PHI by “covered entities.”
+The Privacy Rule standards address the use and disclosure of individuals’ protected health information (PHI) by “covered entities.”
 Covered entities include:

 - Health care providers